enkidevs/curriculum/Python/Testing/errors-and-execeptions.md

 ---
 ## Practice

-What type of error is present here:
+Based on its description, what's the error the parser is mostly likely to throw?
 ```
 def sum()
   1 + `10`